 Historically, the Company's sources of capital have primarily been borrowings from Ingram Industries through debt facilities maintained by Ingram Industries and guaranteed by the Company.
-The Company has entered into the \$1 billion Credit Facility, which will become effective immediately prior to the closing of this offering.
-See "-- Liquidity and Capital Resources."
-Concurrently with the Split-Off, the Company intends to use borrowings under the Credit Facility to repay (i) intercompany indebtedness in partial satisfaction of amounts due to Ingram Industries (the Company is assuming Ingram Industries' accounts receivable securitization program in satisfaction of the remaining amounts due to Ingram Industries) and (ii) outstanding revolving indebtedness related to amounts drawn by certain of the Company's subsidiaries, as participants in Ingram Industries' existing unsecured credit facility, which will terminate concurrently with the closing of this offering.
-The net proceeds from the Combined Offering will be used to repay a portion of the borrowings under the Credit Facility.
+The Company has a commitment providing for the \$1 billion Credit Facility, and expects to enter into a formal agreement prior to the closing of this offering.
+The Credit Facility is expected to be effective as of the closing of this offering.
+Concurrently with the Split-Off, the Company will repay certain intercompany indebtedness with borrowings under the Credit Facility, in partial satisfaction of amounts due to Ingram Industries.
+Certain of the net proceeds from this offering will be used to repay outstanding revolving indebtedness related to amounts drawn by certain of the Company's subsidiaries, as participants in Ingram Industries' existing unsecured credit facility, which will terminate concurrently with the closing of this offering.
+The remainder of the net proceeds from this offering will be used to repay a portion of the borrowings under the Credit Facility.
 See "Use of Proceeds."
 The Company has historically depended on Ingram Industries and other subsidiaries of Ingram Industries for financing, management, tax and payroll administration, property/casualty insurance, employee benefits administration, and certain other administrative services.
-In conjunction with the Reorganization, the Company, Ingram Industries, and Ingram Entertainment will enter into the Transitional Service Agreements, as well as a tax sharing and tax services agreement.
-See "The Split-Off and the Reorganization -- The Reorganization."
-The Company believes that the terms of the Transitional Service Agreements will be on a basis as favorable to the Company as those that would have been obtained from third parties on an arm's length basis.
+In conjunction with the Split-Off, the Company, Ingram Industries, and Ingram Entertainment will enter into the Transitional Service Agreements, as well as a tax sharing agreement.
+See "The Split-Off -- The The Company believes that the terms of the Transitional Service Reorganization."
+Agreements will be on a basis at least as favorable to the Company as those that would have been obtained from third parties on an arm's length basis.
 The Company's historical financial statements reflect an allocation of expenses in connection with the services covered by the Transitional Service Agreements.
 Although the Company expects the costs and fees to be paid by it in connection with the Transitional Service Agreements to be higher than its historical allocated costs, it does not believe the increase in costs will be material to its results of operations.
 On a long-term basis, the Company will be required to hire personnel to perform such services or contract with one or more independent third parties to provide such services.
-See "Risk Factors -- Relationship with Ingram Industries, Ingram Entertainment, and the Ingram Family Stockholders."
+See "Risk Factors -- Relationship with Ingram Industries, Ingram Entertainment, and the Ingram Family Stockholders.